Everything you need to know about Yellow Skin (Jaundice)

 Several tests can confirm jaundice.
 The first is a liver function test to determine whether the liver is working properly or not.

-If a doctor cannot find the cause, a doctor may recommend blood tests to check bilirubin levels and the composition of the blood.
+If a doctor cannot find the cause, he or she may recommend blood tests to check bilirubin levels and the composition of the blood.
 These include:

-Complete blood count (CBC):Measures the levels of red blood cells, white blood cells, and platelets.
+• A complete blood count (CBC) measures the levels of red blood cells, white blood cells, and platelets.

-Again, jaundice itself is a symptom of many potential underlying conditions, not a disorder.
-The type of medication prescribed for jaundice by your healthcare provider depends on the cause.
+Jaundice is not a disease in and of itself; rather, it is a sign of numerous other underlying illnesses.
+Your doctor's prescription for jaundice will vary depending on what caused it.
 Your healthcare provider, not the symptom itself, will treat the cause of jaundice.
 Your yellow skin will probably revert to its natural state until therapy starts.

 Treatment of jaundice focuses on the cause rather than the symptoms of jaundice.